 Choosing a Clock Distribution Device

-There are also clock distribution applications where a Zero Delay Buffer may be needed.
+There are also clock distribution applications where a zero delay buffer may be needed.
 These are PLL-based devices that regenerate the input clock signal with fanout to drive multiple loads.
 Most devices allow the delay through the device to be adjusted through an external feedback path.
-These devices can be found here.

 About the Clock Distribution Network